SourcePot/sms/README.md

 # Datapool App employing the MessageBird SMS service

 The Sms.php class implements the Datapool `Transmitter` and `App` interface.
 The App is part of the admin category.
-The App enables entering the user credentials for MessageBird, checking the balance and sending SMS Messages.

 ## The App

+The App enables entering the user to

+* credentials for MessageBird,
+* checking the balance and
+* sending SMS Messages

 See the following Datapool screenshot: